-The DCED is a key forum and knowledge hub providing practical support to donors in the transition to strategic private sector engagement.
+The DCED is a key forum and knowledge hub providing practical support to donors that wish to strategically engage businesses in delivering economic development outcomes that benefit the poor.
+In other words, the DCED views private sector engagement as a tool and way of working to help achieve private sector development .
 This knowledge page lists key resources in four areas: (1) The DCED’s own publications on private sector engagement, based on the extensive experiences of member agencies and other development organisations; (2) Overview documents that map out different trends and engagement practices; (3) information and lessons learnt on four different formats of engagement, including new and traditional approaches; and (4) ‘how-to’ guidance and tools for practitioners.

 ‘All new [aid] investments will explore innovative ways to engage the private sector ‘…’Central to this new way of working is ‘the concept of shared value…: that business can deliver sustainable social impact … while achieving commercial returns.’
 Australia DFAT

 - Find what you need: DCED guidance and knowledge products on private sector engagement

 - Overview documents: engaging the private sector for development

 - Different formats of engagement

 - Practical tools and ‘how to’ resources for engaging business